One of the characteristic differences between John’s Gospel and the synoptic gospels is that

 4. The last week in Jerusalem - the Passion week.

 In the synoptic gospels, this begins with the triumphal entry (Mt 21, Mk 11, Lk 19), which

 John does not mention.
 In John’s Gospel, the final week covers nearly half of his gospel (Jn

 12-21).
 Jesus was crucified at the time of the third Passover (12:1).

 Jesus at the Feast of Tabernacles (Jn 7-8)

 Both chapters 7 and 8 are set during the Feast of Tabernacles.
 The Feast of Tabernacles was also called the Feast of Booths or the Feast of Ingathering (Ex 23:16, Ex 34:22).

-The feast of Tabernacles recalled the 40 years spent in tents in the wilderness.
+The feast of Tabernacles recalled the forty years spent in tents in the wilderness.
 The nation

 recalled the mercies of God through the wilderness years.
 The people had to dwell in booths